chainer/chainer/docs/source/chainerx/install/index.rst

 .. code-block:: console

+    $ export CHAINER_BUILD_CHAINERX=1
-    $ export CHAINER_BUILD_CHAINERX=0
+    $ export CHAINERX_BUILD_CUDA=0
     $ export MAKEFLAGS=-j8  # Using 8 parallel jobs.
-    $ pip install 'chainer>=6.0.0b1'
+    $ pip install --pre chainer

 CUDA support
 ------------

 When installing with the CUDA support, you also need to specify the cuDNN installation path as shown in the example above since CUDA without cuDNN is currently not supported.

-To support :ref:`NumPy/CuPy Fallback <chainerx-tutorial-numpy-cupy-fallback>` mechanism, currently ChainerX with the CUDA support requires to install CuPy together.
+To support the :ref:`NumPy/CuPy fallback <chainerx-tutorial-numpy-cupy-fallback>` mechanism, currently ChainerX with the CUDA support requires CuPy to be installed together.

 .. note::

     For ChainerX, we recommend to avoid installing CuPy with a CuPy wheel (precompiled binary) package because it contains a cuDNN library.
-    Installation fails if versions of the cuDNN library contained in the CuPy wheel package and the one specified in `CUDNN_ROOT_DIR` are different.
+    Installation would fail if the versions of the cuDNN library contained in the CuPy wheel package and the one specified in `CUDNN_ROOT_DIR` were different.

 .. code-block:: console

     $ export CHAINER_BUILD_CHAINERX=1
     $ export CUDNN_ROOT_DIR=path/to/cudnn
     $ export MAKEFLAGS=-j8  # Using 8 parallel jobs.
-    $ pip install 'cupy>=6.0.0b1'
+    $ pip install --pre cupy
-    $ pip install 'chainer>=6.0.0b1'
+    $ pip install --pre chainer